Nox-Erebos/UGDCtdgr/Prep.md

 ### II.
 Setting up a GitHub repository
 1. If you don’t have it already, create an account with [**Github**](https://github.com) .
 2. Login to your github account and click the plus symbol in the top right corner, then select the “New repository” option.
 3. For your repository name, use the following format: FullName-UGDC.
-For example, my name is Pangna Sun, so my repo name is "PangnaSun-UGDC".
+For example, my name is LisingSuy, so my repo name is "LisingSuy-UGDC".
 4. Make sure to make your repository **Public** and check **Add a README.md file**.
 5. Click **Create repository**.
 6. Open the README.md file and write a short introduction about yourself.